2012 LATAM Challenge Series: Round 1: Guadalajara Grand Challenge

-The season started in Guadalajara.
+The season started in Autódromo Guadalajara.
 Rudy Camarillo won the first event (37:05.531, 121.05 km/h).
 In the second lap, Gabriel Iemma and Sebastián Arriola have a crash, both failed to continue the race.
 Francisco Cerullo finished in second place 2.964 seconds behind.
 Martín Fuentes in third place, 8.230 seconds behind Camarillo.
 The second race, the Venezuelan driver Francisco Cerullo took his maiden victory in the series (37:01.820, 121.25 km/h).
 Cerullo suffered a puncture in the last lap, but he drove to finished ahead by 5 seconds.
 The podium again was conformed by Camarillo and Fuentes.
 Camarillo and Cerullo shared the lead of the championship with 52 points.

 Round 2: San Luis Potosí Grand Challenge

 The second race took place in the Autódromo San Luis 400 in Tangamanga Park.
 Rudy Camarillo started in pole position.
 He took the lead for more than half of the race, but in the final laps was reversed by André Solano (38:39.519, 117.02 km/h), who finished in first place.
 Martín Fuentes came in third place, for third time in a row.
 James Adams had a crash with Francisco Cerullo leaving the Adams' car rear suspension broken.
 Camarillo accumulated 78 points, 8 ahead of Francisco Cerullo, who set the fastest lap.
 The second race Martín Fuentes took the lead after yellow flag (39:49.352, 109.68 km/h).
 Camarillo saw reduced his advantage over Cerullo to only 2 points.